kubernetes/dashboard/docs/design/navigation-and-scale.md

 View which does not deal with a resource or a resource list, e.g., landing page which shows an overview of a cluster.
-The page consists of, potentially dismissable, blocks that display data.
+The page consists of, potentially dismissible, blocks that display data.
 ![Landing page](mockups/23-03-2016-scale-and-navigation/landing-page.png)

 Category view which shows lists of resources.
 In this mockup it is